VlkADalNevim/SpellsSRO/README.md

 # SpellsSRO
-This si a C# text console rogue-like game
+This is a C# text console rogue-like game

 # Usage
 To launch this game you will to install an environment for C# development and a .NET Framework version 8+.